 Lair: Radical Homes and Hideouts of Movie Villains$75.00

 From Atlantis in The Spy Who Loved Me to Nathan Bateman's ultra-modern abode in Ex Machina, big-screen villains tend to live in architectural splendor.
 The villain’s lair, as popularized in many of our favorite movies, is much more than where the megalomaniac goes to get some rest.
 Instead, the homes of the villains are places where evil is plotted and where, often, the hero is tested and must prove him/herself.
 Like evil itself, the abodes of movie villains are frequently compelling and seductive.
 From a design standpoint, they tend to be stunning, sophisticated, envy-inducing expressions of the warped drives and desires of their occupants.
 Lair, the first title in Tra Publishing's Design + Film series, celebrates and considers several iconic villain’s lairs from recent film history.
-The book explores the architectural design of these structures through renderings, photographs, essays, interviews, and more.
-Editorial contributors include Michael Mann, Sir Christopher Frayling, Joseph Rosa, and Amy Murphy.
-Renderings are by Carlos Fueyo.
-Highlights include interviews with production designers, directors, and other industry professionals such as Ralph Eggleston, Mark Digby, Richard Donner, Roger Christian, David Scheunemann, and Gregg Henry.
+The book, strikingly designed in silver ink on black paper, explores the architectural design of these structures through architectural illustrations and renderings, photographs, essays, film analyses, interviews, and more.
+Editorial contributors include Chad Oppenheim, Michael Mann, Sir Christopher Frayling, Joseph Rosa, Amy Murphy, Andrea Gollin, and Phillip Valys.
+Architectural illustrations and renderings are by Carlos Fueyo.
+Highlights include interviews with production designers, directors, and other industry professionals such as Ralph Eggleston, Mark Digby, Richard Donner, Roger Christian, David Scheunemann, and Gregg Henry, along with excerpts from an oral history with the late architect John Lautner.
 From futuristic fantasies to deathtrap-laden hives, from dwellings in space to those under the sea, pop culture and architecture join forces in these outlandish homes and in Lair, which appreciates and celebrates all things villain.
-Printed in silver ink on black paper, Lair features villains’ homes from a range of films, including The Spy Who Loved Me, Dr. Strangelove, The Incredibles, Ex Machina, Blade Runner 2049, You Only Live Twice, and Diamonds Are Forever.
+Lair features villains’ homes from fifteen films, including Dr. Strangelove, The Incredibles, Blade Runner 2049, and You Only Live Twice.